Bla005-1/sermon_archive/README.md

 All endpoints require authentication (session or basic auth).
 Use the Django admin (`/admin/`) to create users or manage data directly.

 ## Project layout
 See `project_tree.txt` for a concise map of the codebase.
+Django configuration now lives in `config/`, the API router is centralized under `api/urls.py`, and the sermons app resides in `apps/sermons/`.
 Front-end templates and static assets have been removed; only the API and supporting services remain.

 ## Development setup
 1. **Install dependencies**